-- Provide easy access to comprehensive, coordinated care in convenient locations. - Ensure financing mechanisms permit free or low-cost services for youth and advertise the ability of free or reduced cost services for youth. - Create a youth-friendly waiting area with appropriate décor, and train staff to treat youth respectfully and confidentially. - Monitor and evaluate services to ensure that teens receive high quality care.
+- Provide easy access to comprehensive, coordinated care in convenient locations. - or reduced cost services for youth. - confidentially. - Monitor and evaluate services to ensure that youth are educated and receive high quality care.

 Recommended catch-up vaccines for adolescents who were not immunized or were under immunized as infants and toddlers: